THE CALL FOR CONTRIBUTIONS is now closed

 Click on “Contribution Submission.”
 You will be required to provide the nominated details prior to uploading the submission file.

-- All submissions must be prepared according to the guidelines provided.
+- All submissions must be prepared according to the template provided in the Presentation Portal.
 Incomplete or incorrect submissions will be returned to the author and must be re-submitted immediately in the correct format to be considered for inclusion in the program.

 - All fields on the online contribution submission form must be completed.